eliminmax/tech-journal/docs/README.md

 I write the documentation in Markdown, and then generate the site contents using [MkDocs](https://www.mkdocs.org/).

-I maintain it from 2 systems (`array-ctrl`, a System76 laptop running Pop!_OS 22.04, and `array-lenny`, a midrange Lenovo-era Thinkpad running Debian GNU/Linux Bullseye), and the only difference in my setup on each of them is the vim color scheme used.
+I maintain it `array-lenny`, a midrange Lenovo-era Thinkpad running Debian GNU/Linux Bookworm.

 ### Software and Configuration